Liam-Zhou/chuwa1206/ShortQuestions/hw5.md

 ```
 Use atomic classes when we need to perform operations on shared variables in a thread-safe manner without using explicit synchronization.

-19. What is the concurrent collections?
-Can you list some concurrent data structure
+**19. What is the concurrent collections?
+Can you list some concurrent data structure (Thread-safe)**
-(Thread-safe)
 Concurrent collections in Java are thread-safe data structures designed for concurrent access.
 Some examples include ConcurrentHashMap, ConcurrentLinkedQueue, and CopyOnWriteArrayList.

-20. What kind of locks do you know?
-What is the advantage of each lock?
+**20. What kind of locks do you know?
+What is the advantage of each lock?**
 synchronized keyword (intrinsic lock)
 ReentrantLock
 ReadLock and WriteLock (for ReentrantReadWriteLock)
 StampedLock
 Each lock type has advantages like simplicity (synchronized), fine-grained control (ReentrantLock), and optimized read/write operations (ReentrantReadWriteLock).

-21. What is future and completableFuture?
-List some main methods of ComplertableFuture.
+**21. What is future and completableFuture?
+List some main methods of ComplertableFuture.**
 Future is a placeholder for a result that will be available in the future.
 CompletableFuture is a more advanced version of Future that allows you to perform asynchronous operations and handle their results.
 Main methods of CompletableFuture include thenApply(), thenCombine(), thenCompose(), and exceptionally().

-22. Type the code by your self and try to understand it. (package com.chuwa.tutorial.t08_multithreading)
+**22. Type the code by your self and try to understand it. (package com.chuwa.tutorial.t08_multithreading) **
 Done under CodingQuestions file

-23.Write a code to create 2 threads, one thread print 1,3,5,7,9, another thread print 2,4,6,8,10. (solution is in com.chuwa.tutorial.t08_multithreading.c05_waitNotify.OddEventPrinter)
+**23.Write a code to create 2 threads, one thread print 1,3,5,7,9, another thread print 2,4,6,8,10. (solution is in com.chuwa.tutorial.t08_multithreading.c05_waitNotify.OddEventPrinter)**
 ```java
 public class OddEventPrinter {
     private static final Object monitor = new Object();